Face your fears this Hallowe’en at M&D’s

 Night Terror costs from £8 per person and Darktober can be added for only an additional £6 per person or purchased on its own for £10.

-For more information about opening times and to buy tickets visit www.scotlandsthemepark.com or call 01698 333777.
+For more information about opening times and to buy tickets look online or call 01698 333777.